 Rules and Regulations – North American Amateur Ceol Beag

-All entry forms and fees must be received by MHAF no later than December 15, 2016.
-All entry forms and fees for Grade 4 competitors must be received by MWBPA no later than December 15, 2016.
+All entry forms and fees for Grade 1, 2, or 3 competitors must be received by MHAF no later than December 1, 2018.
+All entry forms and fees for Grade 4 competitors must be received by MWBPA no later than December 15, 2018.

 Competitors shall submit: One (1) MSR (march, strathspey, and reel) with a minimum of four parts each.
 The MSR set shall be played straight through without stopping.
 The three highest scores of the MSR will determine the contest placing for medals.